-Political institutions Our core measure of strong executive constraints is derived from the executive-constraints variable in the Polity IV data, "xconst".
-It is available for a large number of countries over a long period of time, essentially since becoming an independent state (or since the firstcoded data, in 1800).
-This variable takes on integer values between 1 and 7.
-As our core measure, we use a binary indicator $\theta{i,t}$ which is equal to one if country i has a score greater than or equal to 5 in year t.
+Political institutions Our core measure of strong executive constraints is derived from the executive constraints variable in the Polity IV data, 'xconst'.
+It is available for a large number of countries over a long period of time, essentially since becoming an independent state (or since the first coded data, in 1800).
+This variable takes integer values between 1 and 7.
+As our core measure, we use a binary indicator $\theta{i,t}$ that is equal to 1 if country i has a score greater than or equal to 5 in year t.

-We use this particular cutoff for two reasons.
-First, plotting the empirical distribution of scores over countries and years, has a distribution with a local minimum at 4.
-Second, according to the Polity IV codebook, a value of 5 is the lowest at which there are "substantial limitations of executive power", where a "legislature or council often modifies or defeats executive proposals", or "sometimes refused funds to the executive", and "the accountability group makes important appointments to administrative posts" - see Marshall and Jaggers (2010, pp. 24-25).
+We use this particular cut-off for two reasons.
+First, plotting the empirical distribution of scores over countries and years has a distribution with a local minimum at 4.
+Second, according to the Polity IV codebook, a value of 5 is the lowest at which there are 'substantial limitations of executive power', where a 'legislature or council often modifies or defeats executive proposals' or 'sometimes refuse[s] funds to the executive', and 'the accountability group makes important appointments to administrative posts'- see Marshall and Jaggers (2010, pp. 24-5).
 Using this classification, we have 171 reforms in an unbalanced panel of 167 countries with annual observations since 1875.
 This is the measure that was used to construct Figure 1.
-The robustness analysis to follow shows that we get similar results when marginally altering the cutoff for our binary indicator.
+The robustness analysis to follow shows that we get similar results when marginally altering the cut-off for our binary indicator.

-Leaders Since we do not observe turnover between groups in a large enough group of countries for a long enough time, we instead focus on turnover between leaders, i.e., exits of leaders from office.
+Leaders Since we do not observe turnover between groups in a large enough group of countries for a long enough time, we instead focus on turnover between leaders, that is, exits of leaders from office.
 We use several data sources for this purpose.
-The core data set is Archigos (Goemans, Gledtisch and Chiozza, 2009) that documents which leaders are in office at which dates.
+The core dataset is Archigos (Goemans et al. 2009) that documents which leaders are in office at which dates.
 We highlight a particular subset of leadership transitions, following the death or serious illness of the incumbent leader.
-Here, we exploit data from Besley et al (2011), who extend the sample of Jones and Olken (2005) with years before the second world war.
-The main biographical sources are the Encyclopedia of Heads of States and Governments (Lentz, 1994, 1999) and the Encyclopedia Britannica.
+Here, we exploit data from Besley et al. (2011), who extend the sample of Jones and Olken (2005) with years before the Second World War.
+The main biographical sources are the Encyclopedia of Heads of States and Governments (Lentz, 1994, 1999) and the Encyclopaedia Britannica.

-We also measure a number of other personal characteristics of leaders, including their education, occupation, social class, and their mode of entry in power.
+We also measure a number of other personal characteristics of leaders, including their education, occupation and social class, and their mode of entry in power.
 Education and occupation come from Besley and Reynal-Querol (2011).
-The sources of the social class and mode of entry variables are given in the Data Appendix.
+The sources of the social class and mode of entry variables are given in the Appendix.